Just looking through some old work and found a banner I had created years ago. I know, I know, a banner – but, as banners go, it’s rather awesome 🙂

 What I love even more than doing animation, is doing challenging code-driven animation.

-This banner actually won some awards appparently, including NMA Capmaign of the Month.
+This banner actually won some awards apparently, including NMA Campaign of the Month and was shortlisted for Cannes Lions.

 The line dynamics itself is just Hooke’s law stuff – basic physics.
 Took some experimentation to get a smooth curve drawn through a series of points (basicaly, the control points of your previous and next points need to be in line).